Grasberg Minerals District

 The success of the development of the DOZ, one of the world’s largest underground mines, provides confidence in the future development of PT Freeport Indonesia’s large-scale undeveloped underground ore bodies.

 Big Gossan underground mine.
 The Big Gossan mine lies underground and adjacent to the current mill site.
 It is a tabular, near-vertical ore body.
-Production from the Big Gossan mine began in fourth-quarter 2010 and is designed to ramp up to 7,000 mtd by 2014.
+Production from the Big Gossan mine began in fourth-quarter 2010 and is designed to ramp up to 7,000 mtd in 2017.

 The Big Gossan mine utilizes a blasthole stoping method with delayed paste backfill.
 Stopes of varying sizes are mined and the ore dropped down passes to a truck haulage level.
 Trucks are chute loaded and transport the ore to a jaw crusher.
 The crushed ore is then hoisted vertically to a level where it is loaded onto a conveyor belt.
 The belt carries the ore to one of the main underground conveyors where it is transferred and carried to the surface mill stockpile for processing.